 July is high season for European travel, and that, of course, includes Prague.
-You can expect crowds and possibly lines everywhere -- at attractions and in restaurants, cafes, and pubs.
-You'll definitely need reservations in advance for your hotel, and you might pay more for it during the summer high season.
-But the huge plus side to this in Prague: splendid summer weather.
-If you're sizzling in July wherever you live in the U.S., Prague will double as a cool getaway and a memorable travel experience that includes gorgeous vistas, history galore and world-class architecture, complete with the spires for which this city is known.
+You can expect crowds at the major tourist attractions and in restaurants, cafes, and pubs.
+You'll definitely need reservations in advance for your hotel, and you might pay more for it than you would during other seasons.
+But the splendid summer weather is the best part of visiting Prague at this time of year.
+When the U.S. is sizzling, Prague's climate is bearable.
+A trip to this Czech Republic city typically includes gorgeous vistas, history galore, and world-class architecture, complete with the spires for which it's known.

 What to Pack

 If you're going to Prague in July, you'll want lightweight clothes.
 Take capri pants, airy jeans, preferably in light colors that won't absorb as much heat.
 Short-sleeved cotton or knit tops are a good choice for comfort on warmer days.
 Pack a shawl, cardigan, or denim jacket for cool evenings.
 In high summer, sandals or canvas summer shoes, like espadrilles or sneakers, should always be on the list.
 Include footwear that has some support for walking on Prague's cobblestone streets as well as ones that have some rain resistance.
 A long, flowy skirt is a classy addition for evenings out, and it takes up little room in a suitcase.
 It would also be wise to pack an umbrella or buy one when you arrive.

 Between summer concert series and cultural festivals, July is a busy month for the city of Prague.